petrnohejl/android-templates-and-utilities/README.md

 templates and snippets for Android development.
 It helps to build new apps and shows the best way how to implement certain problems on Android platform.

-You can find here templates for styling action bar, working with alarm manager, communicating with server API, creating dialogs, using Facebook API, geolocation, loading and caching images from web, showing notifications, working with broadcast receivers, setting SSL connection, working with view pager, fragments, list fragments and much more.
+In this repo you can find templates for styling action bar, working with alarm manager, communicating with server API, sending and receiving broadcasts, working with database, creating dialogs, using dual pane layout, fragments, list fragments, GCM, geolocation, loading and caching images, working with intents, map, navigation drawer, showing notifications, preferences, running service, setting SSL connection, working with view pager, webview and much more.
 All templates were tested and should be compatible with Android 2, 3, 4.

 Android Templates And Utilities are organized into 2 groups:

 * Src - source code including classes, methods, resources.
 * Res - resource code including xml files, images.

+How to use these templates?
+Just copy the template into your project, rename package "com.example" to your own package name, rename classes' or resource's names if you want and customize the code to your needs.
+Some templates has /src/fragment/ExampleFragment.java class which demonstrates how to use the template in Fragment.

+Example of creating a basic skelet with 1 Activity and 1 Fragment:

+* Create a new Android project with package name "com.example"
+* Add support libraries (com.android.support:support-v4, com.android.support:appcompat-v7)
+* Add ic_launcher.png (Android Studio or Eclipse has generator for that)
+* Copy & paste Res-Manifest
+* Copy & paste Res-Placeholder
+* Copy & paste Res-Strings
+* Copy & paste Res-Style (exclude extras directory)
+* Copy & paste Src-Application-Class
+* Copy & paste Src-Config
+* Copy & paste Src-Fragment
+* Copy & paste Src-NetworkManager
+* Copy & paste Src-Logcat
+* Open SimpleActivity.java and comment out onCreateOptionsMenu(...) and onOptionsItemSelected(...) methods
+* Build the project and voilà, we have a basic skeleton for our future app

 **The rest of this README file serves mainly as a README template for other projects.**